c4-lab/minimal-mistakes/_pages/mapping-CTs.md

 ## Mapping the Narrative Ecosystem of Conspiracy Theories in Online Anti-vaccination Discussions

-#### Authors
-Joshua Introne, Ania Korsunska, Leni Krsova, Zefeng Zhang
+*Authors*: Joshua Introne, Ania Korsunska, Leni Krsova, Zefeng Zhang Paper has been accepted to the <a href="https://socialmediaandsociety.org" target="_blank" alt="Social Media & Society 2020 website">Social Media & Society 2020 conference</a>.

 ### Abstract